-A project with issue tracker that you can use to report spam, broken links, or user account problems on Drupal.org website.
+A project with issue tracker that you can use to report spam, request a confirmed account or user account problems on Drupal.org website.

 "Webmasters" vs. "Content"